Operator-Valued Matrices with Free or Exchangeable Entries: The Noncommutative Lindeberg method

 where $K_\infty=\max_i \| a_i\|_{\infty}, K_2=\max_i \| a_i\|_{L^2}$, $K_1= \|\sum_{i=1}^n a_i\|_{L^1}$ and $C$ is a universal constant. \end{theorem}

+In the applications given in the next sections, we will compute the values of $K_\infty$, $K_2$ and $K_1$, which would yield the boundedness of $K$.

-Passing directly from sums of exchangeable elements to semicirculars was not possible under our mild conditions and even under stronger ones, like quantum exchangeability \cite[page 108]{book-Voi-Sta-Web}, and this intermediate approximation with random operators was crucial to our purposes.
+Approximating sums of exchangeable elements with semicirculars using our approach was not possible even when imposing stronger conditions, like quantum exchangeability \cite[page 108]{book-Voi-Sta-Web}.
+This intermediate approximation with random operators was crucial to our purposes.

 Being long and technical, the proof of Theorem \ref{theo:Lindeberg-exch} is postponed to Section \ref{Section:proof-main-result}.
 The results we have presented so far cover quite general sums in tracial $W^*$-probability spaces.
 In the following, we specify our object of interest and study precisely operator-valued matrices.